instill-ai/instill-core/README.md

 ```

 > **Note**
-> Code in the main branch tracks under-development progress towards the next release and may not work as expected.
+> The code in the `main` branch tracks under-development progress towards the next release and may not work as expected.
 If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/core/releases).
+> For accessing older versions (up to `v0.12.0-beta`) of Instill Core, please refer to the [deprecated-core](https://github.com/instill-ai/deprecated-core) repository.

 🚀 That's it!
 Once all the services are up with health status, the UI is ready to go at http://localhost:3000.
 Please find the default login credentials in the [documentation](https://www.instill.tech/docs/latest/quickstart#self-hosted-instill-core).